ricniew/ITM-TLS1.n-implementation/README.md

 **Execution:**

-Both scripts are looking for the ITMHOME folder variables (%CANDLE_HOME on Windows and $CANDLEHOME on Linux).
+Both scripts are looking for the ITMHOME folder variables (%CANDLE_HOME% on Windows and $CANDLEHOME on Linux).
 If not existing you need to use the `-h [ITMHOME]` option.
-The Shell script tries also to find the required "arch" folder (e.g. lx8266) but you can use the `a [ arch ]` to provide the directory name.
+The Shell script tries also to find the required "arch" folder (e.g. lx8266) but you can use the `-a [ arch ]` to provide the directory name.

 Windows:
 - Open PowerShell cmd prompt and go to the temp directory